OVOD-Agent: A Markov-Bandit Framework for Proactive Visual Reasoning and Self-Evolving Detection: Conclusions

 \section{Conclusions}

-We present OVOD-Agent, a lightweight Markov-Bandit framework that transforms open-vocabulary detection from static matching into proactive visual reasoning.
-By grounding its Visual-CoT in a discrete, weakly Markovian state distribution, combined with uncertainty-aware exploration, the agent consistently improves performance across diverse backbones, especially on rare categories.
-It provides a scalable foundation for self-evolving visual reasoning in open-world settings. {
+We present OVOD-Agent, a lightweight Markov-Bandit framework transforming open-vocabulary detection from static matching into proactive visual reasoning.
+By grounding its Visual-CoT in a discrete, weakly Markovian state distribution and uncertainty-aware exploration, it consistently improves performance across diverse backbones, especially on rare categories.
+It provides a scalable foundation for self-evolving visual reasoning in open-world settings.